Stephen Young Institute for International BusinessAward for Outstanding Business Idea Research Paper

 The Stephen Young Entrepreneurship Award for Outstanding Business Idea Research paper

-The competition for the Stephen Young Outstanding Business Idea Research Paper is open to faculty members of the University of Strathclyde.
+The competition for the Stephen Young Outstanding Business Idea Research Paper is open to faculty of the University of Strathclyde.
 The competition is offered once a year and judged by a panel of senior academics across the University.
-A total award of £150,000 is available to one, two or three awardees.
+A total award of £150,000 is available to be split between one, two or three awardees.
 The minimum award is £50,000.
-The award is administered by Strathclyde Inspire.

-The Awards Panel encourages staff from all University of Strathclyde faculties to consider making an application.
-If your research has been published and its findings can be applied to address real-world problems and challenges, you should consider applying for this award to help translate your research from a peer-reviewed paper to a viable proposition with impact.
+If your research has been published and its findings can be applied to address real-world problems and challenges, you should consider submitting an application.
+The award aims to support individuals and teams in translating their research from a peer-reviewed paper to a viable proposition with impact.
+Staff from across University of Strathclyde are encouraged to apply.

 2023–24 winners